VoxLink-org/finance-tools-mcp/README.md

 - Earnings history and insider trading activity.

 The server integrates with [yfinance](https://pypi.org/project/yfinance/) for market data retrieval and fetches Fear & Greed data from CNN.

+It also includes tools for calculating mathematical expressions and technical indicators using [ta-lib-python](https://pypi.org/project/ta-lib-python/).

+And Macro economic indicators using [fredapi](https://pypi.org/project/fredapi/).

+And breaking world news from [cnbc.com](https://www.cnbc.com/).

 Combine this with an MCP server for placing trades on a brokerage platform such as [tasty-agent](https://github.com/ferdousbhai/tasty-agent) to place trades on tastytrade platform.
 Make sure to also enable web search functionality if you would like to incoporate latest news in your analysis.